Google Synonyms update announced

-What’s important to note in how Google is approaching synonyms when expanding queries to include them in search results is that the context of words is very important.
+What’s important to note how Google is approaching synonyms when expanding queries to include them in search results is that the context of words is very important.

 For example, the word “pupil” has more than one meaning – it can be used to describe part of your eye or a student.
-While the word “student” is a synonym for a pupil in a number of contexts, you shouldn’t see pages returned in searches for “dilated pupils” that include the word “student” instead of “pupil.”
+While the word “student” is a synonym for a pupil in many contexts, you shouldn’t see pages returned in searches for “dilated pupils” that include the word “student” instead of “pupil.”